naorhaziz/naorhaziz.github.io/_posts/2025-07-16-under-the-hood-of-amazon-ecs.md

 *   A single, privileged **ECS agent** on each host registers the node, talks to AWS, starts/stops containers, and hands out IAM creds.

-*   AWS (not the agent) assumes each task’s IAM role, then puhttps://naorhaziz.comshes those short‑lived keys down to the agent, which serves them at 169.254.170.2.
+*   AWS (not the agent) assumes each task’s IAM role, then puhshes those short‑lived keys down to the agent, which serves them at 169.254.170.2.

 *   The agent’s own identity comes from the EC2 **instance role** via IMDS.
 If those keys leak, someone can impersonate the agent.